ArjoNagelhout/sphere/README.md

 [1]: I have grown incredibly discontent with Unity and all of its stupid engineering decisions;
 - inability to support advanced graphics programming techniques due to URP obscuring a lot of the true potential of GPU hardware.
-- ever breaking dependencies between different packages
+- ever breaking dependencies between different packages; e.g. XR Interaction Toolkit only works with Input System 1.3
 - XR Interaction Toolkit, MRTK, Oculus SDK are all simply not meant for Unity's scene hierarchy and component system.
-- bad and low performance UI systems and components, there are three different systems which are all bad in their own way.
-Unity UI, Immediate UI, UI Toolkit / Elements
+- bad and low performance UI systems and components, there are three different systems which are all bad in their own way; Unity UI, Immediate UI, UI Toolkit / Elements
 - bad text rendering (using TextMeshPro)
 - problematic axis conversions from different software applications
 - structuring code dependencies using prefabs (never again) and other ways it promotes bad software engineering practices
 - extremely slow shader variants compilation
 - incomplete and poorly written documentation
-- opaque black box; no source code available unless you're an enterprise willing to pay for it
+- Unity is an opaque black box.
+No source code is for the core engine is available unless you're an enterprise willing to pay for it.
-- Unity Hub is an electron application, why?
+- Unity Hub is an electron application and takes forever to start up, sometimes breaks.
 - no easy runtime importing of assets, AddressableAssets and AssetBundles are a mess and break between Unity versions
-- coroutines are slow but required because the Unity API does not support multithreading.
+- coroutines are slow but required because the Unity API does not support multithreading and async await therefore does not provide any benefit.
+Because of this you also need to use UnityMainThreadDispatcher to go back to the main thread on completing asynchronous code.
+- Unity treats developers like they're dumb by making all the classes (e.g. from UI Toolkit / UI Elements) you "shouldn't" have to use internal, resulting in having to copy over the entire codebase of the package into your own codebase, and fixing the bug there.